-The publisher says on the website that the material was “compiled from many classical and out-of-print sources, used in Catholic schools before the reforms of the Vatican Council II.”
+The publisher says on the website that the material was “compiled from many classical and out-of-print sources used in Catholic schools before the reforms of the Vatican Council II.”
 So material related to the Mass is from the Latin Mass rather than the Novus Ordo Mass.

 A 38-page Latin-English dictionary near the back of the book covers the many vocabulary words taught in the course.
 Another 67-page section has charts with summaries of the conjugations, declensions, and pronouns.
-Since the text has only 300 pages, you can see that a significant amount of the book is reference material.
+Since the text has only 300 pages, you can see that a significant portion of the book is reference material.

 An answer key has the translations for all of the workbook exercises.
 There are no tests.

 St. Jerome Church Latin: Vol. 1 should work well for students who know how to study on their own.
 They will need to spend time memorizing vocabulary, conjugations, and declensions without any specific directions in the text or workbook telling them to do so.
 Parents can use the lesson plans to help with pacing for the course, but they might need to adjust the timing to suit each student.